-Growing Your Emotional Intelligence to Become an Effective Employee
+Growing Your Emotional Intelligence At Workplace to Become an Effective Employee

 “Leave your emotions at the door.”
 You’ve most likely heard a coworker or boss tell you this before, but have you ever stopped to consider how that strategy affects our work when every single person has emotions?

-Emotional intelligence is an ability that greatly enhances job performance and satisfaction.
+Emotional intelligence at workplace is an ability that greatly enhances job performance and satisfaction.
 Without it, voices often aren’t heard, workplace conflicts can get out of hand and incorrect judgments can be made.

 But by boosting your emotional intelligence you can collaborate with teams more effectively, increase your motivation to get your work done, improve your confidence and relationships, and grow your overall happiness at work.